LAST QUARTER 2025

 Saxicola torquata

-Males have black heads, white at the neck, orange-buff breasts and brown backs.
+Males have black heads, white necks, orange-buff breasts, and brown backs.
 Females do not have black heads.
-Stonechats are winter visitors that consume insects, fruits and seeds.
-Large groups were spotted in the scrub during this autumn.
+Stonechats are winter visitors that feed on insects, fruits, and seeds.
+Large groups were observed in the scrub during this autumn.

 #